 APPLY HERE

-Apply early and receive a free pre-course SQE study pack to get ahead with your preparation.
-Once you have paid your deposit, you will receive a substantial online study pack that includes three practice areas from the College’s SLK Manual.
+Apply early and receive a free pre-course starter pack to get ahead with your preparation.
+Once you have paid your deposit, you will receive an online study pack that includes three practice areas from the College's SQE1 prep Manual.

 If you have any questions about your circumstances or the programme, please contact us.